-MAT 105 Intro to College Algebra (non-degree credit) Lec.
-5 Lab.
-0
+MAT 105 Intro to College Algebra

-Cr.
-5 This course includes the following topics in an algebraic context: mathematical methods, techniques, ways of thinking and problem solving.
-Also included are operations with real numbers, variable expressions, polynomials; factoring; solving simple, fractional, linear, guadratic equations and inequalities; graphing; system of equations; functions.
+This course includes the following topics in an algebraic context: mathematical methods, techniques, ways of thinking and problem solving.
+Also included are operations with real numbers, variable expressions, polynomials; factoring; solving simple, fractional, linear, guadratic equations and inequalities; graphing; system of equations: functions.
 Prerequisite: MAT 032 and MAT 012.
-These credits do not apply toward graduation except as a general elective.
+These credits do not apply toward graduation.